Six Tips for 2020 Tourism Marketing

 Content should be helpful and relevant to them.
 Prioritize what is most important to your guests.
 Education is part of relationship building, which will lead to sales.
 Highlight top safety actions concerning the customer experience in your marketing messages.

 Are you facing limitations to staffing, occupancy, or capacity?
 What actions will secure a reservation to avoid long lines and wait times?
 Will extended cleaning schedules affect hours of operation?
 Are dining options limited at your venue?
 What is the best way to contact your business to get answers to specific questions?

-Leverage your marketing to remove many customer objections and obstacles should lead to more increased trust, loyalty, and conversions
+Marketing to remove many common customer objections and obstacles should lead to more increased trust, loyalty, and conversions

 If the state, province, or international borders are closed or requiring extended quarantines for new arrivals, your target audience alignment should be shifting closer to home.
 As restrictions lift, your campaign reach can expand accordingly.